More than 1,200 sexual assault survivors helped since 2023.

 Consent must be affirmatively given.
 And even when it is given, you can revoke your consent at any time.
 If you initially consented to the sexual activity and changed your mind, you revoked your consent.
 Anything that happened after was without consent and, therefore, is a sexual assault.

-What are the Statute of Limitations for Sexual Assault?
+What are the Criminal Statute of Limitations for Sexual Assault?

 Statute of limitations is the legal terminology to describe the window of time after a sexual assault during which charges can be brought against the assailant, attacker, or rapist.
 State governments set their own statutes of limitations for various sex crimes.